MGI-tech-bioinformatics/DNBelab_C_Series_HT_scRNA-analysis-software/doc/outs/scATAC_en.md

 </div>

-HTML web report is a comprehensive display platform for single-cell ATAC sequencing analysis, integrating complete results from data quality control to downstream epigenomic analysis.
+The HTML web report is a comprehensive display platform for single-cell ATAC sequencing analysis, integrating complete results from data quality control to downstream epigenomic analysis.
 The report uses interactive visualization design to help users quickly evaluate experiment quality, understand analysis results and guide subsequent research directions.

 > 💡 **Usage Suggestion**: It is recommended to review the metrics in the order they are presented in the report.

-> ⚠️ **Quality Standards**: Recommended thresholds and quality levels are provided for each metric.
-Please conduct a comprehensive evaluation based on specific experimental goals.
+> **Note**: The following standards are for reference only.
+Actual quality assessment should consider factors such as sample type, cell state, and experimental goals.
+Since significant differences can exist between samples, we recommend interpreting the results in the context of your specific experimental background.

 ### 📊 Main Report Content and Structure